MFA (Cultural Leadership)

 |1 transcript – standard international postage||$35|

 The Cultural Leadership course is structured to enable students to participate through week-long and weekend intensives, field trips and online learning.
-All students will also undertake an international placement during the final six months of the course.
-A capped contribution ($5000) to airfare and other expenses will be provided by NIDA for these placements.
+All students will also undertake an international case study during the final six months of the course.
+NIDA will make a financial contribution towards international engagement opportunities when travel, accommodation and related costs are to be incurred.

 Online learning and teaching will take place between the intensives.
 Students need to be available to engage on a regular basis and will be required to equip themselves with the necessary technology to participate.
 Master of Fine Arts (Cultural Leadership) students may participate in online sessions via video-conferencing or in person at the Kensington campus.
 (One intensive per year may be delivered interstate.)